mveplus/Ninebot-Battery-Mod/README.md

 ## Disclaimer:
 I absolve myself of any liability or responsibility if someone lacks the necessary caution and ends up getting hurt while using the information provided.

-### If you find this information helpful, feel free to express your gratitude in a more practical manner by buying me [a beer or a coffee](https://buymeacoffee.com/mveplus).
-Cheers to safety and fun!"
+#### If you find this information helpful, feel free to express your gratitude in a more practical manner by buying me [a coffee](https://buymeacoffee.com/mveplus).
+Cheers to safety and fun!